Frequently Asked Questions (FAQs)

 If the answer to your question is missing, feel free to contact your study advisor.
 We are happy to help you out!

 No. As we are a public university and don’t charge tuition fees, FAU does not dispose of a scholarship system.
 But you can apply for scholarships at other institutions, such as the German Academic Exchange service (DAAD).
-To learn more about scholarship options in Germany, please click here.
+To gain a comprehensive overview about scholarship options in Germany, please click here.

-In addition to the scholarship database above, we would like to draw your attention to two local scholarship offers:
+In addition to the information above, we would like to draw your attention to these scholarship offers:

 - IMPRS-PM scholarship, provided by our local Max Planck Center for Physics and Medicine